DavidAnderson684/WP-Optimize/readme.txt

 == Changelog ==

 = 1.8.9.6 =
-* There were few number formatting problem and detection of innoDB table format.
+* There were few number formatting problem and detection of InnoDB table format.
 Charles Dee Rice solved the problems that I missed out.
 Thank you!
 * Duplicate msg fixed
+* Enable/Disable trackbacks for all published post
+* Enable/Disable comments for all published post

 = 1.8.9 =